Ted Kaczynski: Mathematics career

 At Michigan, Kaczynski specialized in complex analysis, specifically geometric function theory.
 Professor Peter Duren said of Kaczynski, "He was an unusual person.
 He was not like the other graduate students.
 He was much more focused about his work.
 He had a drive to discover mathematical truth."
 George Piranian, another of his Michigan mathematics professors, said, "It is not enough to say he was smart."
-Professor Allen Shields wrote about Kaczynski in a grade evaluation that he was the "best man I have seen."
-Kaczynski received 1 F, 5 Bs and 12 As in his 18 courses at the university.
-In 2006, he said he had unpleasant memories of Michigan and felt the university had low standards for grading, as evidenced by his relatively high grades.
+Piranian taught Kaczynski function theory and recalled, "he was very persistent in his work.
+If a problem was hard, he worked harder.
+He was easily the top student, or one of the top".
+Professor Allen Shields wrote about Kaczynski in a grade evaluation that he was the "best man I have seen".
+Kaczynski received one F, five B's and twelve A's in his eighteen courses at the university.
+In 2006, he said he had unpleasant memories of Michigan and felt the university had low standards for grading, considering his relatively high grades.

 For a period of several weeks in 1966, Kaczynski experienced intense sexual fantasies of being female and decided to undergo gender transition.
-He arranged to meet with a psychiatrist, but changed his mind in the waiting room and did not disclose his reason for making the appointment.
-Afterwards, enraged, he considered killing the psychiatrist and other people whom he hated.
-Kaczynski described this episode as a "major turning point" in his life: "I felt disgusted about what my uncontrolled sexual cravings had almost led me to do.
+He arranged to meet with a psychiatrist but changed his mind in the waiting room and discussed other things instead, without disclosing his original reason for making the appointment.
+Afterward, enraged, he considered killing the psychiatrist and other people whom he hated.
+Kaczynski described this episode as a "major turning point" in his life.
+He recalled: "I felt disgusted about what my uncontrolled sexual cravings had almost led me to do.
 And I felt humiliated, and I violently hated the psychiatrist.
 Just then there came a major turning point in my life.
 Like a Phoenix, I burst from the ashes of my despair to a glorious new hope."